 In life and especially in our relationships we frequently find ourselves dealing with the negative consequences and repercussions of becoming emotionally triggered.

 There are usually many factors which contribute to an issue and too many times we blunder along, assuming a partner’s perspective is the same as our own.
 Then we get upset, frustrated or annoyed when they reject our offer of support.
 The thing is, if our support isn’t relative to their perspective then it’s not being helpful at all.
 While we may be feeling flat, rejected and unappreciated, our partner is frustrated that we still don’t understand their need.

 Most men struggle to provide emotional fulfillment to their partner when they are feeling sexually unfulfilled, while most women require an emotional connection to retain a healthy libido as well as interest in having sex with their partner.
 And so the cycle of frustration and disconnection continues.

 Considering there are many aspects which factor into sex, life and relationship problems, it can be of great benefit to either or both partners to seek professional help to solve and end the problems.

-When we are emotionally triggered we disconnect from our core feeling and are therefore out of alignment with who we want to be, and how we want to feel.
+When we are emotionally triggered we disconnect at our core, and are therefore out of alignment with who we want to be, and how we want to feel.
 All our actions from this disconnected state tend to be destructive.
 Our words become demanding, blaming or hyper critical; and clear, loving communication becomes impossible until we reset ourselves to a calm emotional state.